-- ☐ Review Bulletins No. 1 and No. 2: These were distributed to you already and contain valuable information you should read as a family.
+- Review Bulletins No. 1 and read Bulletin No. 2 when it arrives: These contain valuable information you should read as a family.
 You will receive Bulletin No. 3 on the day of departure. - Start to Pack: Remember, you can only bring one suitcase, so pack accordingly.
 Start with your camp concert uniform: White blouses/shirts and dark skirts/trousers with black shoes are to be worn for the Sunday concert-no jeans, shorts, t-shirts or tennis shoes, please.
 Ladies may substitute capris or slacks for the skirt.
 Pack your everyday clothes and don't forget plenty of socks, tennis shoes (for marching), sweatshirts, sweater or light coat, slacks, swimsuit, raincoat and a flashlight.
 Pack blankets or a sleeping bag, sheets, pillow, two bath towels, washcloths, soap, toothbrush, and a drinking cup.
 Bring a folding music stand, clothespins (for holding music to your stand), and a pencil for rehearsals.
 Bring your instruments (concert and marching instruments).
 All items should be marked with your name.
 If you wish, bring money for the Interlochen Store-gifts and snacks are available.
-Remember, you need to bring \$10 for lunch for the bus trip to camp AND \$10 for lunch for the bus trip home! - ☐ Report for Registration: Band Registration is on Monday, August 10th, from 9:00 a.m. to noon.
+Remember, you need to bring \$10 for lunch for the bus trip to camp AND \$10 for lunch for the bus trip home! - Report for Registration: Band Registration is on Monday, August 16th, from 9:00 a.m. to noon.
 Seniors: Arrive 9:00-9:40 a.m.
 Juniors: Arrive 9:40-10:20 a.m.
 Sophomores: Arrive 10:20-11:00 a.m.
 Freshmen: Arrive 11:00 a.m.-Noon.
 You will go through several stations

-2009 Band Camp Issue
+2010 Band Camp Issue

-David A. Leach DIRECTOR OF BANDS 734-996-3210 director@aapioneerbands.org president@aapioneerbands.org
+David A. Leach DIRECTOR OF BANDS 734-996-3210 director@aapioneerbands.org

-Nancy Waring

-ASSOCIATE DIRECTOR OF BANDS
+Nancy Waring ASSOCIATE DIRECTOR OF BANDS 734-996-3210 asstdirector@aapioneerbands.org

-734-996-3210

-asstdirector@aapioneerbands.org
+2010-11 OFFICERS Gloria Wilson

-09-10 PBA Officers Gloria Wilson PRESIDENT 734-975-0081
+PRESIDENT 734-975-0081 president@aapioneerbands.org

-David Baum 734-662-9095 Linda Long 734-995-9181
+David Baum 734-662-9095 Kathy Shipan 734-996-2999 VICE PRESIDENTS vicepresident@aapioneerbands.org

-CO-VICE PRESIDENTS vicepresident@aapioneerbands.org

-Carol Flannagan

-734-665-2170

-Paulette Schonsheck
+Carol Flannagan 734-665-2170 Paulette Schonsheck 734-669-0007 Co-TREASURERS treasurer@aapioneerbands.org

-734-669-0007

-Co-Treasurer® aapioneerbands.org

-Christine Cook SECRETARY 734-769-7468 secretary@aapioneerbands.org
+Bill & Jan Maxbauer SECRETARIES 734-996-0303 secretary@aapioneerbands.org

-Gail Ferguson Stout
+Gail Ferguson Stout PAST-PRESIDENT 734-663-7634 pastpresident@aapioneerbands.org

-PAST-PRESIDENT

-734-663-7634

-pastpresident@aapioneerbands.org

-Daryl Hurst BOOKKEEPER & WEBMASTER 734-663-6306 webmaster@aapioneerbands.org
+Daryl Hurst HISTORIAN 734-663-6306 bookkeeper@aapioneerbands.org